How Many Oz In A Gl

 Definition of Ounce

-An ounce, specifically a fluid ounce, is a unit of volume in the U.S. customary system.
-It is defined as 1/128th of a U.S. gallon.
+An ounce, specifically a fluid ounce, is a unit of volume in the U.Even so, customary system.
+On the flip side, gallon.
 The fluid ounce is commonly used for measuring smaller quantities of liquids, such as ingredients in recipes, beverages, and cosmetic products.
-It's important to distinguish a fluid ounce from a weight ounce (which measures mass), as they are entirely different units.
+It is defined as 1/128th of a U.Practically speaking, s.
+That's why s. you'll want to distinguish a fluid ounce from a weight ounce (which measures mass), as they are entirely different units.

 Historical Context